wyilio/cursor-meter/README.md

 ## Features

-Shows Cursor usage as a status bar: ex. `Cursor: 595/40000 (1.5%)` where 595 is $5.95
+Shows Cursor usage as a status bar item: ex. `Cursor: 595/40000 (1.5%)` where 595 is $5.95

+Hover over the status bar item to see a cost breakdown of your last request.

 ## Installation